silvabacc/KGB/README.md

 # Kerry Gobby Bergerson
 Discord bot that is definitely not monitoring and logging your hours

-My own version of the app working on my discord server [here](https://kgb-web.herokuapp.com/) My own version of the API working [here](https://kgb-web.herokuapp.com/) (Swagger Docs coming soon).
+My own version of the app working on my discord server [here](https://kgb-web.nasdiscordbots.repl.co) My own version of the API working with [Swagger UI](https://kgb-api.nasdiscordbots.repl.co/api-docs/).

-Since my personal application are on Heroku...
-They might take a while to load due to Heroku's free plan restrictions (apps goes to sleep after 30 mins of inactivity)

 ## Structure of KGB
 ![image](https://user-images.githubusercontent.com/47926269/167037675-64422691-427d-4c14-a1fe-06ba20603cb3.png)